Mamo-00/New-Gen-Clinical-Documentation-UI/README.md

 A comprehensive, AI-powered medical journal system designed specifically for pathology laboratories, with a focus on colorectal screening (tarmscreening) and polyp analysis.
 Built with React, TypeScript, and modern web technologies.

+The demo for it is live but you need **login credentials** to access it which you can find at the bottom of this documentation.

 ## 🏥 Overview

 This system streamlines the process of creating medical reports for pathology samples, particularly focusing on: